ucsb-cs48-w19/5pm-findtheroommate/Bella.md

-Hi, this is Bella!
+# Hi, this is Bella!
-this project should
-allow user to login
-list availble scripts/chatroom
-allow user to enter a chatroom
+## this project should allow user to make posts about their ddrsired location